-Revenue Watch, which promotes the responsible management of oil, gas, and mineral resources for the public good, is working with CGD on our Oil2Cash initiative.
-CGD commissioned two papers from Revenue Watch and the two organizations cosponsored a study on Papua New Guinea.
-CGD and Revenue Watch are also coordinating country case studies.
+Revenue Watch, which promotes the responsible management of oil, gas, and mineral resources for the public good, is working with CGD on its Oil-to-Cash initiative.
+CGD commissioned and published two papers from Revenue Watch, and the two organizations are coordinating on country case studies.